Cut-Set Bounds on Network Information Flow: Comparison

-We now revisit the concept of information dominance described in Section~\ref{sec:Information Dominance}.
-We will formulate a new bound using information dominance along similar lines to our other bounds and compare this new bound with our results.
+Although the authors give this notion of information dominance in~\cite{HarKle06}, they did not use it to derive an easily computable bound.
+We now formulate a new bound using information dominance along similar lines to our other bounds and compare this new bound with ours.

-According to~\cite{HarKle06} the well known linear programming bound $\R(\Gamma)$ uses a constraint that can be viewed as a restricted version of information dominance used in the linear programming outer bound defined in~\cite[Section VIII]{HarKle06}.
-We remark that, for directed acyclic networks, the bound of~\cite[Section VIII]{HarKle06} simply coincides with $\R(\Gamma)$.
+According to~\cite{HarKle06}, the well known linear programming bound $\R(\Gamma)$ uses a constraint that can be viewed as a restricted version of information dominance used in the linear programming outer bound defined in~\cite[Section VIII]{HarKle06}.

+We remark that, for directed acyclic networks, the bound in~\cite[Section VIII]{HarKle06} simply coincides with $\R(\Gamma)$.
 It uses $\Gamma$, $\C_1$, $\C_2$, $\C_3$ and $\C_4$ (as used in $\R(\Gamma)$) together with information dominance.
-However, since information dominance is implied by $\C_1\cap\C_2\cap\C_3\cap\C_4\cap\Gamma$, it does not provide any new constraints.
-This can be rigorously justified by Theorem~\ref{thm:DomSubPsi} proved in this section, since only polymatroid constraints are used, apart from the constraints introduced by network demands, to characterize the set $\psi(\cdot)$ (Definition~\ref{def:psi}), and hence $\Dom(\cdot)$ (Theorem \ref{thm:ID}).
+However, since information dominance is implied by $\C_1\cap\C_2\cap\C_3\cap\C_4\cap\Gamma$, it does not actually introduce any new constraints.
+This can be rigorously justified by Corollary~\ref{thm:DomSubPsi} proved in this section, since only polymatroid constraints are used, apart from the constraints introduced by network demands, to characterize the set $\psi(\cdot)$, and hence $\Dom(\cdot)$ (Theorem \ref{thm:ID}).